ted-piotrowski/shademap-examples/docs/route.md

 }
 ```

 Below is an example of how our route is split into groups that fit the screen of an iPhone at zoom level 15.
-The first image shows the extent of each group at a low zoom level and the second image shows one of the groups at the required zoom level 15 with buildings present.
+The first image shows the extent of each group at a low zoom level and the second image shows one of the groups at the required zoom level 15 with building shadow data present.

 | All groups | One group |
 | --- | --- |